“Eco-Tourism in India: A Refreshing Journey through a Highly Diversified Nature”

 Periyar National Park, Kerala

-Covering a core area of 350 square kilometers, the Periyar National Park that is located in the Cardamom Hills and Pandalam Hills of the southern Western Ghats is one of the most visited national parks in South India.
-The all-embracing environment turns out to be a paradise for eco-travellers that includes wildlife enthusiast, botanists and nature photographers.
-The Periyar National Park is notable as an elephant reserve and tiger reserve and also houses several other species of mammals, reptiles, insects, amphibians, and birds.
+Covering a core area of 350 square kilometres, the Periyar National Park, which is located in the Cardamom Hills and Pandalam Hills of the southern Western Ghats is one of the most visited national parks in South India.
+As an ecotourism destination, the park is one of the best places to visit as it features sustainable development and conservation.
+The all-embracing environment turns out to be a paradise for eco-travellers that includes wildlife enthusiasts, botanists and nature photographers.
+Periyar National Park is notable as an elephant reserve and tiger reserve and also houses several other species of mammals, reptiles, insects, amphibians, and birds.
 The submerged trees in Periyar Lake are also a treat to the eyes.

 Where to Stay: Bamboo Grove Eco-Lodge